-Here are a few other financial literacy books that are well regarded and have been on my radar to read soon.
+Here are some financial literacy books that are well regarded and have been on my radar to read soon:

 Money: Master the Game by Tony Robbins – Based on interviews with some of the most financially successful investors out there, it covers everything from the psychological hangups we all have with money to investing in the stock market.